Gift Guide · Father's Day

 • It's fast.
 You can order it on Friday and he'll have it by Sunday.
 No shipping delays or waiting around.

 • It's one-of-a-kind.
 No one else in his family will have this exact gift.
-His brother can't duplicate it because you chose the ancestor and ordered it.
+His brother can't duplicate it because you chose the veteran and ordered it.

 • It's for sharing.
 He might email it to his kids, print it out for his study, or talk about it with his siblings.
 It's a catalyst for connection.

 How to order: Go to origentum.com.
-You'll provide an ancestor's name, birth year, and birthplace — and any other details you have.
+You'll provide the veteran's name, birth year, branch of service, and whatever else you know (conflict, unit, rank, theater — partial information is fine).
 You can have it done in a few minutes.
 If you're buying it as a gift and want it to be a surprise, you can arrange email delivery directly to a family member rather than to yourself.

 Gift Idea 4: A Personalized Photo Book from His Archives